ligato/docs/docs/user-guide/examples.md

 * **[localclient_linux_veth][example-localclient-linux-veth]** configures
   simple topology consisting of VPP af-packet interfaces attached to linux Veth pairs.
-This example uses the localclient package to push the configuration to VPP Agent plugins.
+This example uses the localclient package to push the configuration to vpp-agent plugins.
 <br />
 * **[grpc_vpp_remote_client][example-grpc-vpp-remote]** demonstrates how to
-  use the remoteclient package to push example configuration data into VPP plugins running within different VPP Agent OS processes.
+  use the remoteclient package to push example configuration data into VPP plugins running within different vpp-agent OS processes.
 <br />
 * **[grpc_vpp_notifications][example-grpc-vpp-notifications]** demonstrates how to
-  use the notifications package to  receive VPP notifications streamed by different VPP Agent process.
+  use the notifications package to  receive VPP notifications streamed by different vpp-agent processes.
 <br />
-* **[CN-Infra  examples][cn-infra-examples]** demonstrate how to use the Ligato Infra framework plugins.
+* **[CN-Infra  examples][cn-infra-examples]** demonstrates how to use the Ligato Infra framework plugins.

 ## How to run an example